-He obtained a Master Diploma of Piano at the Royal Conservatory of Brussels in Piet Kuijken's class and a Master Diploma of Composition at the Royal Conservatory of Antwerp in Wim Henderickx's and Luc Van Hove's class.
-He currently studies Orchestral Conducting at the Conservatory of Amsterdam with Ed Spanjaard and Lucas Vis.
+Erik Desimpelaere (°Harelbeke, 28-06-1990) is a Belgian componer, pianist and conductor.
+He obtained a Master Diploma of Piano at the Royal Conservatory of Brussels in Piet Kuijken's class and a Master Diploma of Composition at the Royal Conservatory of Antwerp in Wim Henderickx and Luc Van Hove's class.
+In 2018, he obtained his Bachelor's Degree in Orchestral Conducting at the Conservatory of Amsterdam with Ed Spanjaard and Lucas Vis.

 Pieter Vandenberghe (°1982) started his musical education at the music academy of Harelbeke, where he studied piano and euphonium.
 He obtained the title of Master of Musical Arts at the Conservatory of Ghent (in Johan Duijck's class), in addition to a summa cum laude degree for piano.
 After this, he also graduated with a Master diploma for euphonium (guided by Guy Audenaert) and studied Conducting with Dirk Brossé.
 He followed masterclasses given by Jean-Claude Vanden Eynden, Jan Michiels, Boyan Vodenicharov and Jukka Myllys.

 Pieter has worked as piano and orchestra teacher in different music academies and remains an active chamber music player and assistant in competitions.
 He also plays the euphonium in the Royal Music Band of the Belgian Defence Force and the piano in the Royal Wind Band of the Belgian Guides.